Key Takeaways

 There’s a better question than “when will this be done?”
 It’s “what’s the chance we finish by a given date?”
 That’s the question Monte Carlo simulation answers, and it’s the engine behind probabilistic release forecasting.

 The idea is simpler than the name suggests.
 Instead of asking your team to estimate the future, you let your team’s actual past do the talking.
-Advanced Release Planning & Management for Jira reads your real historical throughput — how many issues you’ve genuinely completed, sprint after sprint, straight from Jira’s issue history — and runs thousands of simulated futures against the work that’s left.
+Release Management, Roadmaps, Portfolio PPM & Timeline reads your real historical throughput (how many issues you’ve genuinely completed, sprint after sprint, straight from Jira’s issue history) and runs thousands of simulated futures against the work that’s left.
 Each run samples from how your team has truly performed.
 Aggregate them, and you get a full distribution of likely finish dates.

 What p50, p85, and p95 actually mean